 Bronant is a hamlet in the rural heart of Ceredigion, which lies on the A485 road which runs north from Tregaron to Llanilar, and falls within the community of Lledrod.
 The Cors Caron national nature reserve lies three miles to the southeast, and the Roman road of Sarn Helen which passes to the east of the hamlet.
 During August 1919 the trustees of Bronant Chapel began work on securing the lease of the disused school building in order to create a war memorial hall and at some time after that, erected a war memorial plaque to honour the eight local men who fell during the Great War.
 A second plaque was erected after the end of the Second World War, to commemorate a further two local men who fell.
 The prior existence of the plaques is known, but their current location is presently unknown.

 The Great War, 1914-1918

 Hugh Evans, Private, 320718, Welsh Regiment.
 Hugh was born at Ystradfodwg in 1888, the son of David and Mary Evans.
 The family had returned to their native Cardiganshire by 1901 and by the time of the war resided at Pantyffynon, Bronant.
 Hugh enlisted at Hereford into the Glamorgan Yeomanry soon after the outbreak of war and joined the battalion in Norfolk.
 During March 1916 the 1/1st Glamorgan Yeomanry moved to Egypt, where it merged with the Welsh Border Mounted Brigade and formed the 4th Dismounted Brigade.
-On 2 February 1917 it merged with the 1/1st Pembroke Yeomanry to form the 24th Battalion, Welsh Regiment, and became attached to 231 Brigade, 74th (Yeomanry) Division.
+On 2 February 1917 the battalion merged with the 1/1st Pembroke Yeomanry to form the 24th Battalion, Welsh Regiment, and became attached to 231 Brigade, 74th (Yeomanry) Division.
 The Division had formed in Egypt in January 1917 and had fought through the Palestinian Campaign, at the Battles of Gaza and the Battle and capture of Jerusalem.
 Due to the terrible casualties suffered by the British on the Western Front in March and April 1918 the Division was recalled to the Western Front, and arrived at Marseilles during May 1918.
 They then fought at the Second Battle of Bapaume during the great offensive, and fought in Flanders before returning to the Somme and fighting at the Battle of Épehy, as part of the offensive towards the Hindenburg Line.
 Hugh was killed in action near Gillemont Farm on 21 September 1918, aged 30.
 He was originally buried on the battlefield, but in August 1919 his grave was re-interred in Unicorn Cemetery, Vendhuile, France.

 Edward Morgan, Gunner, 76579, Royal Field Artillery.
-Edward was the son of Thomas and Elizabeth Morgan, of Talfryn, Bronant.
+Edward was born in 1887, the son of Thomas Morgan and Elizabeth Morgan (nee Jones), of Talfryn, Bronant.
 He worked as a shop assistant in Bermondsey prior to the war.
 Edward enlisted in London into the Royal Field Artillery, and was posted to France, joining B Battery, 223rd Brigade, Royal Field Artillery, which was attached to the 63rd (Royal Naval) Division.
 The Division moved to France from service at Gallipoli in 1916, arriving at Marseilles between 12 and 23 May, and moved to positions on the Somme, where it took part in the Battle of the Ancre, and the resulting Operations on the Ancre.
-In April 1917 the Division was at Arras, and fought at the Second Battle of the Scarpe, where they captured Gavrelle.
-They then fought at the Battle of Arleux, before moving north to Ypres, where they took part in the Second Battle of Passchendaele.
-Their next major action was at Cambrai, during the Action of Welch Ridge, and the division remained in the Cambrai sector over the final winter of the war.
+In April 1917 the Division was at Arras, and fought at the Second Battle of the Scarpe, where it captured Gavrelle.
+The division then fought at the Battle of Arleux, before moving north to Ypres, where it took part in the Second Battle of Passchendaele.
+Its next major action was at Cambrai, during the Action of Welch Ridge, and the division remained in the Cambrai sector over the final winter of the war.
 At dawn on 21 March 1918 the sector was hit by an intensive artillery bombardment, before elite German stormtroopers attacked the Allied lines, along the section of front running south from Croisilles to La Fère.
-Edward was wounded early the following year, and died of his wounds on 2 March 1918 aged 31.
-He is buried in Rocquigny-Equancourt Road British Cemetery, Manancourt, France.
+Edward was wounded during the ensuing fighting that morning, and died of his wounds later that day, on 21 March 1918.
+The 31-year-old is buried in Rocquigny-Equancourt Road British Cemetery, Manancourt, France.

 Einon Williams, Lieutenant, Royal Engineers.
 Einon was born on 2 November 1896, the son of Thomas and Mary Williams, of 76, St. John’s Road, New North Road, London.
 He was educated at the L.C.C.
 School of Engineering and at Finsbury College, City of London before taking up a role at the Great Western Railway Works at Swindon, where he continued his training as an engineer.
 He was commissioned as Second Lieutenant into the Wiltshire (Fortress) Engineers, Royal Engineers in September 1915, and was posted to France in March 1917, joining the London Division Engineers.
 Einon was gassed in France, and returned to England to recuperate, before resuming his military duties at the officers’ camp at Esher, where he was engaged in training cadets.
-He became ill and died of pneumonia on 28 October 1918, aged 21, and his body was brought home for burial in Bronant Calvinistic Methodist Chapelyard.
+Sadly he became ill and died of influenza and pneumonia on 28 October 1918.
+The remains of the 21-year-old were brought home for burial in Bronant Calvinistic Methodist Chapelyard.

 Stephen Jones Williams, Corporal, 22175, Royal Welsh Fusiliers.
 Stephen was the son of John and Sarah Williams, of Tanquarrel, Bronant.
 He lived in London prior to the war and enlisted there into the 15th Battalion, Royal Welsh Fusiliers (1st London Welsh), which was attached to 113 Brigade, 38th (Welsh) Division.
 On 3 December 1915 the battalion moved to France, and the entire Division moved to the Fleurbaix sector, where it was initiated into trench warfare.
 During June 1916 the Division marched south to the Somme, and on 7 July 1916 attacked Mametz Wood.
 The initial attack failed, and it was three days later, on 10 July, that a fresh attack was mounted.
 After two days of heavy hand to hand fighting within the wood, the Germans withdrew, and the battered Welshmen moved via Hébuterne to Boesinghe, on the Yser Canal, where it remained until launching its attack on Pilckem Ridge on 31 July 1917.
 Stephen was killed in action near the Steenbeek on 4 August 1917, aged 24.
 He has no known grave and is commemorated on the Ypres (Menin Gate) Memorial, Belgium.